Live sound speakers buying guide

 When it comes to low-range tones like male vocalists, bass, or drums, quality live sound subwoofers are essential elements of almost any system.
 Bass takes a lot of power, so having a sub to handle that responsibility leaves the other speakers to focus on the mids and highs.
 That makes them sound louder and cleaner, which makes your performance sound better.

-A good subwoofer takes the bass-strain off of your main speakers
+A good subwoofer, like this Yamaha DXS12, takes the bass-strain off of your main speakers

 As with our discussion of speakers, the right sub for you depends on the music you're playing and the venue in which it's being played.